 Frequently asked questions

 As the person who cares for your child, you usually know your child better than anyone else.
 As your child develops and grows, they may have problems from time to time.
-If your child is acting unusual or seems to have a lot of distress for a long period of time, it may be time to get help.
-Other times to worry are when your child is showing highly unusual behavior that is causing them or others harm.
-A good question to ask is, “Are my child’s problems getting in the way of his or her day-to-day functioning?”
-Also ask yourself, “Is my child having problems with eating, sleeping, concentrating, or doing his or her usual tasks such as social activities, school and family relationships?”
+If your child is acting unusual or seems to have a lot of distress for a long period of time (lasting 2+ weeks), it may be time to seek help.
+Other times include when your child is showing highly unusual behavior that is causing them or others harm.
+A good question to ask is, “Are my child’s problems getting in the way of their day-to-day functioning?”
+Also ask yourself, “Is my child having problems with eating, sleeping, concentrating, or doing their usual tasks such as social activities, school and family relationships?”

 Many areas also have community mental health centers or child guidance clinics that provide support to children and offer a wide range of mental health services to children and families.
-To find a provider in CT you can call 211.
-Some parents choose to get help from a mental health professional in their area that is part of their health plan.
-A list of these health professionals can be found by asking your health insurance carrier, or if you are a HUSKY member, through the Behavioral Health Partnership.
+To find a provider in Connecticut, you can call 211.
+Some parents choose to get help from a mental health professional or therapist in their area that is part of their health insurance network.
+A list of providers can be found by asking your health insurance carrier, or, if the child is a HUSKY member, through the CT Behavioral Health Partnership.

 If your child is experiencing a crisis, you should get help right away.